twitchdev/twitch-cli/docs/mock-api.md

 * Teams
 * Users

 The second is the actual server used to mock the endpoints.
-In the next iteration, you will be able to edit these and add further ones manually (for example, making a user with specific attributes), but for the beta we won't be providing this functionality as the current `generate` feature will make all of these (and more),
+In the next iteration, you will be able to edit these and add further ones manually (for example, making a user with specific attributes), but for the beta we won't be providing this functionality as the current `generate` feature will make all of these (and more).

+As of the 1.1 release, this product is in an **open beta** and any bugs should be filed via GitHub Issues.
+Given the breadth of the tool, it is likely you may run across oddities; please fill out an issue if that is the case.

 ## generate